mzohaibnasir/cloud-GenAI/FARM-Stack/README.md

 # F-A-R-M STACK

-It is based on document model i.e. collection of docs

 # MongoDB is a NoSQL database

-that uses a document-oriented data model, where data is stored in JSON-like documents called BSON (Binary Serialized Object Notation).
+It is based on document model i.e. collection of docs.
+It uses a document-oriented data model, where data is stored in JSON-like documents called BSON (Binary Serialized Object Notation).
 This allows for flexible and dynamic schema design, and makes it well-suited for handling large amounts of semi-structured or unstructured data.
 In MongoDB, data is organized into collections, which are similar to tables in relational databases.
 Each collection contains a set of documents, which are similar to rows in a relational database.
 However, unlike relational databases, MongoDB documents can have different fields and structures, and can be modified dynamically without requiring a fixed schema.
 Some key features of MongoDB's document model include: